morteza-shoushtari/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the department of Electrical and Computer Engineering (ECE), Brigham Young University.
-Currently, I am working on physical layer security, and Secrecy/Error Correction coding on Caching channels, in Information Theory and Communications Engineering (ICE) Lab.
-My research interests include computer/wireless networks, cloud computing and physical layer security.
+Morteza Shoushtari is a Ph.D. student in the department of Electrical and Computer Engineering (ECE), Brigham Young University.
+Currently, he is working on physical layer security, and Secrecy/Error Correction coding on Caching channels, in Information Theory and Communications Engineering (ICE) Lab.
+His research interests include computer networks, cloud computing and physical layer security.
-I have 6 years of work experience as an IT administrator and network engineer in big companies such as Huawei Technologies Co., JYANE Construction Co., Persia Cloud Co.
+He has 6 years of work experience as an IT administrator and network engineer in big companies such as Huawei Technologies Co., JYANE Construction Co., Persia Cloud Co.
 (2X), and Lotus Company.